QuarkChain/bench_kvdb/README.md

 ```

 ![sample.png](./images/sample.png)
+This output shows Pebble DB statistics generated using `pebble db properties /path-to-db`.

+In this example, the database contains 600m records, stored in 3,827 SST files distributed across levels L0–L6.
+The report includes per-level details such as the size of data blocks, index blocks, and Bloom filter blocks.
+The `LBase` level is L3, which holds 62 MB of data, close to its configured limit of 64 MB.
+Beyond L3, each level is allowed to grow up to roughly 10× the capacity of the previous level,
+following the typical LSM-tree size amplification model.

+Note: `LBase` is the first layer besides L0 that contains data.

 ### Read Path in PebbleDB
 A typical Get (key lookup) proceeds as follows:
-1. Check MemTable / Immutable MemTables (in memory, no I/O)
+1. Check MemTable / Immutable MemTables (in memory - no I/O)
-2. Filter SST file with MANIFEST metadata
+2. Consult MANIFEST metadata
+  - Used to determine candidate SST files;
-  - Already resident in memory after DB open—no I/O.
+  - Already loaded in memory after DB open — no I/O.
 3. Search Level 0 (L0)
-  - May check multiple SSTs due to overlap in key ranges.
+  - May need to check multiple SSTs because key ranges can overlap.
-  - L0 is typically small and often fully cached, so lookups here usually incur `no disk I/O`.
+  - L0 is usually small and often fully cached, so lookups here usually incur `no disk I/O`.
-  - All candidate SSTs for the key must be checked.
-4. Search levels (LBase and higher)
+4. Search levels (`LBase` and higher)
-  - Since levels from LBase onward have non-overlapping key ranges, at most one SST per level needs to be queried:
+  - Since levels from `LBase` onward have non-overlapping key ranges, at most one SST per level needs to be queried:
   - Bloom Filter check
     - If cached → no I/O
     - If not cached → 1 disk read to load the filter block
+    - A high Bloom filter hit rate is crucial:
+      If the filter says the key does not exist, the SST can be skipped entirely — meaning the lookup
+      cost for a non-existing key is almost zero I/O.
   - If the Bloom Filter indicates the key may exist:
-    - Index Block lookup
-      - 0–1 I/O depending on cache state
+    - Index Block lookup → 0–1 I/O depending on cache state
-    - Data Block read
-      - 0–1 I/O depending on cache state
+    - Data Block read → 0–1 I/O depending on cache state
-    - Return value if the key is found.
+    - If found → return value.
   - If the Bloom Filter indicates the key does not exist:
     - Skip this SST immediately without reading index or data blocks.
 5. Continue downward through levels
-  - Stop when the key is found, or return NotFound after all candidate SSTs have been checked.
+  - Stop when the key is found,
+  - Or return `NotFound` after all candidate SSTs have been checked.

 ### Expected I/O Behavior